-- 10.2 A worker making a disclosure may want to confidentially request counselling or other support from the College's occupational health service (or similar).
-Any such request for counselling or support services should be addressed to the CPO.
-Requests will be treated in confidence. - 10.3 Workers can also contact the charity Public Concern at Work for confidential advice on whistleblowing issues.
-Contact details are as follows:3rd Floor, Bank Chambers6 10 Borough High StreetLondon SE1 9QQ http://www.pcaw.org.uk
+10.2 A worker making a disclosure may want to confidentially request counselling or other support from the College's occupational health service (or similar).
+Any such request for counselling or support services should be addressed to the Group Director: People Services.
+Requests will be treated in confidence.

+10.3 Workers can also contact the charity Protect (previously known as Public Concern at Work) for confidential advice on whistleblowing issues.
+Contact details are as follows: The Green House 244-254 Cambridge Heath Road London E2 9DA

-Whistleblowing Advice Line: 020 7404 6609
+Whistleblowing Advice Line: 020 3117 2520 or by webform